 We found that 71% of the companies set high goals for mobile customer engagement.
 The companies that achieved their high goals (43% of the total sample) also had net margins and revenue growth 5.5 percentage points and 6.1 percentage points higher than their industry average.
 These top-performing companies set high goals for increasing customer engagement; decide on a clear mobile app strategy and pursue that strategy to achieve their goals.
 We learned from our case studies that initial successes encourage more extensive use of the mobile channel to engage customers, with increasingly significant investments and organisational commitment.
 The result is a reinforcing positive spiral of mobile channel success.

 - Begin building mobile app muscle today.
 Mobile capability needs to be learnt and will challenge the power status quo in your company.
+This is especially true for companies who have never made or used mobiles apps in the past.
 For example, a great mobile strategy will often raise the question of which group in the company is now responsible for the customer experience.
+Some companies will also have to assign a group that will solely work on improving and monitoring the performance of the mobile app.
+All of these things should be managed first before you decide to introduce a mobile app to the public.

 - Pick the one of the 5 mobile app strategies that is best for your company.
+Depending on the size of your business and the complexity of your mobile app, you can undergo marketing attribution first to determine which among your strategies are appealing to your target audience.
+This process will help you narrow down your options and end up with strategies that can bring the most customers and profits.
 Set a high goal for increasing customer engagement and then execute.
 This will help gain the confidence of senior management to support further mobile customer engagement.

-- Debate whether to have one or many mobile apps – so far we see no best practice around how many mobile apps a line of business needs and how they link – just a lot of interesting experiments.
+- Debate whether to have one or many mobile apps – so far, we see no best practice around how many mobile apps a line of business needs and how they link – just a lot of interesting experiments.
+However, if this is your first time to implement mobile apps, it’s best if you start with one first.
+This will make it very easy for you to audit your mobile app and determine if it’s giving you the results you were expecting.
+Using one mobile app will also help you assess your areas for improvement so you can create a better mobile app moving forward.

 - Start the conversation of what a successful mobile app strategy will mean for your other assets – people and physical.
 For example for banks, retailers, universities and other physical asset heavy, hi-touch business models, mobile is likely to drive a different use of these physical hi-touch channels – with a slow and steady reduction in their use.